tankmitesh/play_with_geminiai_parameter/README.md

 # Play with parameters : Gemini AI

 ## Introduction

-This project is a generative AI-based application using the Gemini AI API.
-It allows users to summary of the context, question answer and code analysis.
+This project is a cool tool powered by advanced AI called the Gemini AI API.
+It helps you do three main things: summarize text, answer questions using different settings, and learn about those settings through experiments.
+It's like having a smart helper that makes understanding and working with text easier.

 ## Getting Started